MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

 For the best results, we recommend that you upload at least six months' worth of historical data.

+If your Fraud Protection instance has multiple environments, data upload for each environment can be found by using the environment switcher.
+If the environment has child environments, the data uploaded will be processed at the environment you selected.

 ## Data types

 You can upload historical data through the Fraud Protection portal or the application programming interface (API).